 Keep in mind Neomarica is tropical.
 This South American native thrives in bright locations, shaded from direct sun.
 Keep it warm, too, year-round.

 Repot in spring, only when the plant gets too crowded.
 It thrives in a small container and blooms best when pot-bound.
 Just be sure to use one with drainage holes to prevent soggy soil.

 If you've never grown Walking Iris, give it a try.
 Growing it indoors is easy and soon you'll have lots of plantlet "babies" to share with friends.

 Origin: South America

 Height: 2 ft (60 cm) or more, depending on the species

 Water: Water generously throughout the growing season, keeping the soil evenly moist.

 Humidity: Average room humidity (40-50% relative humidity).
-Indoor air can become extremely dry in winter.
+Indoor air can become extremely dry in winter, so it's a good idea to use a humidity gauge.
 Use a cool-mist humidifier to maintain humidity around this tropical plant.